New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \subsubsection{Stopped pion neutrino experiments}

 Stopped-pion neutrino experiments such as COHERENT, CCM, JSNS\textsuperscript{2}, and LSND provide a uniquely clean and well-characterized environment for the BSM search.
 These experiments utilize intense GeV-scale proton beams impinging on a fixed target, producing charged pions that rapidly come to rest and decay at rest, yielding neutrino fluxes with well-defined energy spectra and timing structures.
 The resulting neutrinos---particularly the prompt monoenergetic $\nu_\mu$ (from the $\pi^+$ decay) and delayed $\nu_e$ and $\bar{\nu}_\mu$ (from the $\mu^+$ decay)---enable precision measurements and time-correlated event tagging that are invaluable for BSM searches.
-Because of their low-energy neutrino spectra, stopped-pion experiments are ideally suited to probe light, weakly coupled particles such as sterile neutrinos, light dark matter, dark-sector mediators, and axion-like particles.
-Furthermore, their sensitivity to CE$\nu$NS opens a window into NSIs, neutrino electromagnetic properties, and potential signatures of light mediators.
+Because of their low-energy neutrino spectra, stopped-pion experiments are ideally suited to probe light, weakly coupled particles such as sterile neutrinos~\cite{Formaggio:2011jt,Anderson:2012pn}, LDM~\cite{deNiverville:2015mwa,Dutta:2019nbn,Dutta:2020vop,CCM:2021leg}, dark-sector mediators~\cite{Dutta:2020vop}, heavy neutral lepton~\cite{Khan:2022bcl,Ema:2023buz}, and ALPs~\cite{CCM:2021jmk,COHERENT:2022nrm}.
+Furthermore, their sensitivity to CE$\nu$NS opens a window into NSIs~\cite{Liao:2017uzy,Giunti:2019xpr,Coloma:2019mbs,Flores:2020lji,Shoemaker:2021hvm}, neutrino electromagnetic properties~\cite{AtzoriCorona:2022qrf}, and potential signatures of light mediators.
 The pulsed nature of the beam and low background environment significantly enhance signal discrimination, making these facilities powerful tools in the broader BSM physics program.

-The sterile neutrino search experiment JSNS$^2$ has a concrete upgrade plan, i.e., JSNS$^2$-II.
+The sterile neutrino search experiment JSNS$^2$ has a concrete upgrade plan, JSNS$^2$-II.
 The construction of an additional far detector~\cite{JSNS2:2020hmg} is progressing according to the original schedule and is anticipated to enhance the search sensitivity, particularly in the low $\Delta m^2$ region.
+Separately, a dedicated detector for searching for MCPs, named SUB-Millicharge ExperimenT (SUBMET)~\cite{Kim:2021eix,Campagnari:2025icx}, has been installed at J-PARC.
+SUBMET uses the 30 GeV proton beam (compared to the 3 GeV beam for JSNS$^2$) and aims to explore the parameter space of MCP with masses below 1.6 GeV and charges smaller than $10^{-3} e$.